Skip to main content

 Chart relating category variable to category variable

 The output of the statistical test can be seen by clicking Show statistical test results on the card.
-Stats iQ performs either a Fisher’s Exact Test or a Chi-Squared test when two categorical variables are related.
-Up to three arrows will be shown in a cell, depending on the p-value calculated from the adjusted residual of the cell.
+Stats iQ performs either a Fisher’s Exact Test or a Chi-Squared test when 2 categorical variables are related.
+Up to 3 arrows will be shown in a cell, depending on the p-value calculated from the adjusted residual of the cell.
 For more details on how Stats iQ chooses the statistical test, visit the Statistical Test Assumptions and Technical Details page.

 In addition to the general crosstab, Stats iQ will also generate a Pairwise Comparison table, which compares the values of pairs of categories in a given row.
 For example, the crosstab below shows the proportion of clients who are returning visitors from various locations.
 The Pairwise Comparison table shows, for example, that the UK has a 6 percentage-point higher proportion of returning visitors than the USA.
 The green and red arrows on cells indicate statistically significant differences.